 The Protein-Packed Base You Didn’t Expect

-Cottage cheese might not scream “pizza,” but it’s a surprisingly creamy, protein-rich substitute for your usual cheese mix.
+A pizza bowl with a cottage cheese base might not scream “pizza,” but it’s a surprisingly creamy, protein-rich substitute for your usual cheese mix.
 With around 25 grams of protein per cup, it’s an excellent foundation for a filling meal.
 Unlike traditional pizza crust, you’re cutting back on refined carbs and dialing up the nutrients.
 Its mild taste perfectly balances the bold, zesty flavors of pizza sauce and hearty toppings.
 Brands like Good Culture or Daisy offer creamy versions that don’t turn grainy when baked.

 The No-Crust, No-Fuss Alternative for Busy Days